ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/dakic/01/pgs_ss23_01_dakic.md

 ### Task 01.08

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+* It was a good introduction to the whole topic with interesant practical assignments
+* Finding faces was actually not that easy, it took long time :D